 The Australian Smelt is a common species distributed across all of Victoria.
 The Common Galaxias is a diadromous species found across coastal Victoria.
 Flatheaded Gudgeon is common across Victoria, whilst Dwarf Flatheaded Gudgeons have a more restricted distribution and a rarer.
+Flinder's Pygmy Perch are often found in slow flowing areas with abundant aquatic vegetation.
 Both Australian Anchovy and Port Jackson Glassfish are estuarine species and are only expected to be detected at the most downstream two sites.